DIAL - CIL Logo

 Facilitating Community Transition

-The Center already assists people in returning to community living from institutions, avoiding institutional placement.
+The Center assists people in returning to community living from institutions, avoiding institutional placement.
 Services are provided to youth with disabilities who have completed secondary education to transition to adult life.
 Now, these three types of transition activities are combined to become a fifth Core Service.
 The focus in all three areas is to keep consumers in their communities and to enhance their inclusion in those communities.
 For transition from, or prevention of, institutional living, center activities include outreach to potential consumers, referral to housing and other community living resources, and support of consumers in accessing those resources.
 For graduated or soon to graduate high school students, activities focus on lifestyle and vocational goals for life after school and on planning what to do in both the present and the future to achieve those goals.

 Deaf Outreach Services